tarantool/doc/doc/reference/tooling/tt_cli/replicaset.rst

     $ tt replicaset promote my-app:storage-001-a --force

-In the ``election`` failover mode, ``tt replicaset promote`` initiates the new leader election by calling :ref:`box_ctl-promote` on the specified instances.
+In the ``election`` failover mode, ``tt replicaset promote`` initiates the new leader election by calling :ref:`box_ctl-promote` on the specified instance.
 The ``--timeout`` option can be used to specify the election completion timeout:

 ..  code-block:: console